pikapods/docs.pikapods.com/manage/files.md

 nav_order: 2
 layout: page
 parent: Pod Management
-description: Learn how to access pod files using SFTP.
+description: With PikaPods, all data is under your control.
+Here you learn how to directly access your files using SFTP.
 ---

 # Manage Pod Files